Friends, I have a treat for you today. I just finished this DIY Modern End Table and it was so easy to build. I love it so much!

 Step 2: Add pocket holes.

-Add pocket holes to all but the 24″ boards.
+Add pocket holes to all but the leg boards.

-- Using your cordless drill, drill two pocket holes side by side into either end of the 16″ and the 7-1/4″ boards.
+- Using your cordless drill, drill two pocket holes side by side into the designated pieces per the plans.

 Step 3: Build the base and top brace of the table.